volterraedge/terraform-provider-volterra/docs/index.md

 * `timeout` - Volterra api call timeout, by default its 20 seconds.
 This can also be sourced from `VOLT_API_TIMEOUT` env variable (`String`).

-* `limiter` -  (Optional) API rate limiting configuration using a token bucket algorithm.
-Controls how frequently API requests are allowed to happen by limiting the rate to a specified number of tokens per second with a maximum burst size.
+* `limiter` -  (Optional) Global API rate limiting configuration block.
+When not specified, requests are sent without rate limiting.
+Controls request timing across all API operations to prevent HTTP 429 errors.
 See [Limiter](#limiter) below for details.

 ### API Credential Options
 - Provide the path to the API P12 file using the `api_p12_file` variable.